_

 "He gave her the means to kill herself and her babies," Chakotay replied.

 "Bull," Kathryn muttered.
 She leaned against the desk, holding the cup at her chest.
-"Another crewmember killed himself, one of the aliens went on a shooting spree, a couple of other aliens planted bombs to themselves..
+"Another crewmember killed himself, one of the aliens went on a shooting spree, a couple of other aliens planted bombs on themselves.
 Those demons were probably responsible for it all.
-Why would a mother kill her own children like that, why would the crewmember kill himself without warning.."
+Why would a mother kill her own children like that, why would the crewmember kill himself without warning."

-"Kathryn you can't deny that the girl wouldn't of been able to kill herself if he left her alone," Chakotay said.
+"Kathryn you can't deny that the girl wouldn't have been able to kill herself if he left her alone," Chakotay said.

 "True, but there was no way to know this would happen.
 He came to me with a lot of determination in helping this girl and children, yes he broke the rules about it but he cared damn it," Kathryn grumbled.
 She placed the cup on her desk and walked closer to him.
 "Why should he be punished for having a heart, it wasn't his fault.
 Oh and don't give me crap about him 'luring' the demons here either, he didn't."